 Facilitators help fellows grow and thrive as individual instructors and as members of their Teaching Circle through personalized weekly engagement using an Appreciative Inquiry model.
 The Faculty Guild’s online asynchronous platform supports our practice improvement model of regular reflection posts, analysis of pedagogical techniques, peer feedback, dialogue, ongoing learning and direct application.
 Our model is based on the research of Dr. Gail Mellow and collaborators, published in Taking College Teaching Seriously: Pedagogy Matters!

 Facilitators will oversee one or more faculty “circles.”
 Specific duties include:

-- Participate in weekly Facilitators’ meeting(s) to share, reflect, discuss and grow individually and collectively as Facilitators.
+Participate in Facilitators’ meeting(s) and facilitator circle to share, reflect, discuss and grow individually and collectively as Facilitators.

 Ready to apply?

 Interested candidates should submit a resume and cover letter detailing relevant experience to email@example.com.